Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 Q. What qualification will I receive?

-A. For individual modules, you would receive a Certificate (providing you complete all assignments and the exam).
-If you just want to complete the assignments only, then a Letter of Achievement would be awarded.
-For more details on qualifications awarded please click here.
+A. For individual modules, you would be awarded a Certificate endorsed by TQUK (Training Qualifications, UK), providing you complete all assignments and the exam.
+If you just want to complete only the assignments and not sit for the exam or finish a Project, then a Letter of Achievement would be awarded.
+For more details on qualifications available please click here.

 Q. Can I customize my diploma/higher qualification?

 A. Not all educational institution’s certificates /diplomas meet everyone’s needs.
-The opportunity to design your own diploma at the Academy (subject to our approval) is an added bonus, not found at other colleges.
-It’s a very popular option and widely used by many students.
-You quite simply choose the appropriate number of related modules needed to complete the qualification and submit them to us for approval as a custom diploma.
+The opportunity to Design Your Own Diploma at the Academy (subject to our approval) is an added bonus, not found at other colleges.
+You choose modules that you think will help you in achieving your goal.

 Q. What do I get when I complete the course?
 Will I receive a transcript?

-A. At the completion of a 100-hour Certificate course and providing all assignments and exam have been completed, you will receive a Certificate and Transcript.
-The Transcript will list your GPA.
-Each 100-hour module is worth 3 credit hours.
+A. At the completion of all courses and providing all assignments and exam requirements have been met, you will receive your Award and a Transcript.

 Tutors